Kreusada/Kreusada-Cogs/docs/contributing.rst

 ------------------

 * Don't try and write about a large cog, unless you know how it works inside out.
 For those starting out, pick an easy cog to write about.
 * If you're unsure about anything we are happy to help you.
-Join us in the [support server](https://discord.gg/JmCFyq7).
+Join us in the `support server <https://discord.gg/JmCFyq7>`_.

 ---------------------
 Contributing Outline